-30.06 Lakhs Girls, boys, women and men from underprivileged families and communities have been directly benefitted through various social development and welfare activities.
-1,62,834 Under 6-year old children as programme participants of our Early Childhood Development initiatives.
-They acquired the knowledge, behaviours and skills to build relationships, learn, function effectively and independently and adapt to changes in the environment.

-2,59,504 Children, adolescents and youth as programme participants of our Child Protection initiatives.
-They were supported by building their life skills, resilience and selfprotective capacities to help them break the cycle of violence and reject violence on children and girls.
+30.06 Lakh Children & Youth Girls, boys, women and men from underprivileged families and communities have been directly benefitted through various social development and welfare activities.
+2,59,504 Children & Youth Children, adolescents and youth as programme participants of our Child Protection initiatives.
+They were empowered through development of life skills, resilience, and selfprotection abilities to help them break the cycle of violence and stand against violence toward children and girls.